-- 7.2.14 There are three key railway stations that currently serve Brentwood and the wider area all of which have the potential to assist in providing additional benefits to sustainable travel in the area. - 7.2.15 Brentwood and Shenfield stations are located on the Great Eastern Mainline.
-Currently Brentwood station is served by six TfL Rail services operating between Shenfield and London Liverpool Street per hour throughout the week and two Abellio Greater Anglia services operating between Southend Victoria and London on Sundays only. - 7.2.16 Shenfield is served by Abellio Greater Anglia with three trains per hour to Southend Victoria, and one train per hour to Colchester Town, Ipswich, Braintree and Clacton-on-Sea.
-TfL Rail also operatives quarter hourly services to London Victoria and from late 2018 it will be the terminus of the Elizabeth Line which will run between Reading and Heathrow Airport in the west through London. - 7.2.17 During 2014 JMP Associates undertook a station parking study for Shenfield prior to the development of the Elizabeth line.
-From the Rail User Survey carried out as part of the study, it was identified that the largest modal split of respondents parked their car at the station.
-With 37% of the respondents, whilst walking had a 29% share, arriving to the station by Bus was 7%. - 7.2.18 Figure 7-2 shows the modal split of users undertaken for that study.
-This demonstrates that with the introduction of better bus services to the station, a reduction in the number of people who park at Shenfield who live in the vicinity as well as from any future Local Plan developments in the region could be witnessed, reducing overall traffic on the local network.
+- 7.2.21 Table 7-2 summarises the relevant railway links that serve Brentwood and the wider area. - 7.2.22 Currently, Brentwood station is served by TfL Rail services operating between Shenfield and London Liverpool Street at a frequency of six per hour throughout the week, and Abellio Greater Anglia services operating between Southend Victoria and London on Sundays only. - 7.2.23 Shenfield is served by Abellio Greater Anglia services between Shenfield and Southend Victoria, at a frequency of three trains per hour to Southend Victoria, and one train per hour to Colchester Town, Ipswich, Braintree and Clacton-on-Sea.
+TfL Rail also operates quarter hourly services to London Victoria and from late 2018 it will be the terminus of the Elizabeth Line which will run between Reading and Heathrow Airport in the west through London.